myStrom/node-red-contrib-mystrom/README.md

 Everytime the settings of the button have been changed they need to be upladed to the button:

-- (Easy) property mode: Simply give the button anything as input (e.g. inject a timestamp) and it will upload the specified data to the button.
+- (Easy) property mode: Simply give the button anything as input (e.g. inject a timestamp) and it will upload the data specified in the property of the node to the button.
 - JSON mode: Give a valid JSON object with the correct properties as input.
 See examples.

 In order to be able to upload data to the button the button has to be in configuration mode **otherwise it will not work**.
-Note that the buttons will only stay in configuration mode for a few minutes:
+Note that the buttons will only stay in configuration mode for a few minutes.
+You get into the configuration mode as follows:

 - _Button_: Charging it for a few seconds, detaching in and pressing the it
 - _Button+_: Remove the battery and insert it again.
 The battery can be accessed by rotating the base of the button (the one with 4 small magnets on it).

-You can check that the button is in configuration mode by checking if the device has been popped up as [discovered](#automatic-device-discovery).
+You can check that the button is in configuration mode by checking if the device has popped up as [discovered](#automatic-device-discovery).

-Once the buttons have been configured you do not need to reuplade the data everytime you have made changes which nodes you have atteched to the button outputs.
+Once the buttons have been configured you do not need to re-upload to the button everytime you have attached things to the button node outputs.
 Only when you change things in the actual node property you will have to upload it again.

 ##### Using button node outputs